rapid7/insightconnect-plugins/cybereason/help.md

 # Description

 The Cybereason platform provides military-grade cyber security with real-time awareness and detection.
+Respond to threats and remediate in seconds using the Cybereason plugin.

 # Key Features